bardpedersen/INF205/README.md

 To run this version of the project.

- Markup : 1.
-Make sure to have MPI setup on your computer
+1. Make sure to have MPI setup on your computer
 2. Open Terminal
 3. Go in the x64/Debug folder
 4. Run the following command: mpiexec -n 4 MPI_Monte_Carlo.exe example-data.dat

 You can change the number of process by modifying the number after -n.